-Name: Amy Pence-Brown Location: Boise, Idaho
+Name: Amy Pence-Brown

 Photo credits Amy Pence-Brown.

-Who is Amy Pence-Brown?
 I am a fat feminist mother who believes in opening her mouth and her heart.
 From both of these places I tell stories – as a writer on my blog and other local & national publications, as a historian and college instructor giving tours and lectures, and as a visual artist creating subversive stitchings and performance pieces.
 I have been a body image activist for the past 12 years and became internationally known for my radical stand for self-love at the Capital City Public Market in 2015 in Boise, Idaho, which was documented in a blog post, photographs and a video viewed over 200 million times.
 My message about the value of all bodies, no matter their size, has been covered by numerous media outlets, including CNN, USA Today, Cosmopolitan, People, TODAY, Huffington Post, Upworthy, HLN, the Dr. Oz show, SHAPE, xo Jane, Time and Fitness magazine.
 I often use my body as a canvas for my art and activism and am also the creator of a subversive art selfie series reviving the plus-sized illustrated pinup girl Hilda which has received lots of international press lately, too.
 I continue to lead the body positive revolution through public speaking and education, including on the TEDx stage, in classrooms to students young and old, and the Boise Rad Fat Collective, a radical Facebook group with 2,400 people of all ages, sizes, colors, genders and nationalities.
 Additionally, 5 years I started RADCAMP: A Body Positive Boot Camp for Feminists and Feminist Teens, Be RAD!
 Be YOU!
 A Body Image Workshops for girls aged 10-12 and named one of the 50 Idaho Women of the Year by the Idaho Business Review.
 You can find out more about all of it at the links below in my signature, especially my website but I love using social media as a radical tool in body liberation so my Instagram and Facebook pages are chock full of good stuff.

 What projects are you working on currently and in the future: